NxtGen-Arena/SFDCDev401/Documentation/Apex/DML.md

 # DML in Apex

 ## What is DML?
 Apex is tightly integrated with the Lightning Platform persistence layer.
 Records in the database can be inserted and manipulated through Apex directly using simple statements.
-The language in Apex that allows you to add and manage records in the database is the Data Manipulation Language (DML).
+Database Manipulation Language (DML) operations in Apex are fundamental for interacting with data within Salesforce.

 In contrast to the SOQL language, which is used for read operations (querying records), DML is used for write operations.

 ## DML Operations in Apex: